-- roducing a DIG-i-READY Good Practice Catalogue, with a special focus on implemented solutions during the COVID19 crisis;
+- Producing a DIG-i-READY Good Practice Catalogue, with a special focus on implemented solutions during the COVID19 crisis;

-- Developing a DIG-i-READY Handbook providing carefully designed Digital Competence indicators and guidelines for “going digital”, a collection of accessible and inclusive digital tools, recommendations for a systemic change for a “new and inclusive normal” and producing a localised version of the DIG-i- READY handbook in the 6 partnering countries ;
+- Developing a DIG-i-READY Handbook providing carefully designed Digital Competence indicators and guidelines for “going digital”, a collection of accessible and inclusive digital tools, recommendations for systemic change for a “new and inclusive normal”.
+A localised version of the DIG-i- READY handbook will be produced in the 6 partnering countries ;

-The outcomes can be immediately used to face the COVID19 emergency but also will be a useful resource incase of other crisis situations like earthquakes, floods and epidemics.
+The outcomes can be immediately used to face the COVID19 emergency but also will provide a useful resource incase of other crisis situations like earthquakes, floods and epidemics.

 All activities are divided into different phases that are interlinked with one another.
 Work within the different activities will be distributed among partners according to their field of expertise.

 - Phase 2: A peer review will be conducted.
-All training partners that participated in the different development activities will be asked to provide feedback at different stages of the project reuslts., They will usetheir experiences and their network of local, regional, national and international partners along with an advisory board that will be set up for the lifetime of the project.
+All training partners that participated in the different development activities will be asked to provide feedback at different stages of the project results.
+They will use their experiences and their network of local, regional, national and international partners along with an Advisory Board that will be set up for the lifetime of the project.
 The Advisory Board will review the project results and provide feedback that will be used to optimise the final products.

-- Eventually, a Learning Teaching and Training activity will be conucted to ensure the correct transfer of the main findings and results included int PR2s Handbook to local VET Educators/Decision makers being key player in the production process of the six local/national versions of the Handbook (Chapter 6) after the LTTA.
+Eventually, a Learning Teaching and Training activity will be conductedto ensure the correct transfer of the main findings and results included in the Handbook to local VET Educators/Decision makers.
 Participants will be informed, trained and prepared, so they can train others in using the Handbook.
-By exploiting the approved transfer process, more national versions are easily producible after the life-time of the project and can be added at a later stage.
+To improve the outreach of the Handbook, more national versions can beeasily produced after the life-time of the project and can be added at a later stage.

 - Chapter 1 – Digital Competence Framework (short-term) Building upon the Digi Comp Framework, necessary Digital Competences for Students and Educators (Leaders, Teaching Staff, Parents) will be mapped and compiled.
 Special attention will be drawn to Assistive Technology (AT)/accessibility features and requirements.